ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/add-custom-cache-servers.md

 sudo systemctl restart nix-daemon
 ```

+After deploying this configuration, you can check if the environment variables have been
+set by running `sudo cat /proc/$(pidof nix-daemon)/environ | tr '\0' '\n'`.

 The settings in `/run/systemd/system/nix-daemon.service.d/override.conf` will be
 automatically deleted when the system restarts, or you can manually delete it and restart
 the nix-daemon service to restore the original settings.

+If you want to permanently set the proxy, it is recommended to save the above commands as
+a shell script and run it each time the system starts.
+Alternatively, you can use a
+transparent proxy or TUN and other global proxy solutions.

+> There are also people in the community who permanently set the proxy for nix-daemon in a
+> declarative way using `systemd.services.nix-daemon.environment`.
+However, if the proxy
+> encounters problems, it will be very troublesome.
+Nix-daemon will not work properly, and
+> most Nix commands will not run correctly.
+Moreover, the configuration of systemd itself
+> is set to read-only protection, making it difficult to modify or delete the proxy
+> settings.
+So, it is not recommended to use this method.

 > When using some commercial or public proxies, you might encounter HTTP 403 errors when
 > downloading from GitHub (as described in